smallbasic/smallbasic.github.io/_build/pages/index.markdown

 | January 8, 2021
 :::

+This release includes new loadable modules with support for [RAYLIB](https://www.raylib.com/), [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) and WebSockets.
 For details see: [release notes](https://github.com/smallbasic/SmallBASIC/releases/tag/v12.20).
 Please report any issues to either the forum, email or github issues page.

 ## SmallBASIC version 12.19 has been released